UL-FRI-NLP-Course/ul-fri-nlp-course-project-2024-2025-laandi/README.md

 ## Project Overview

-We present a specialized conversational agent designed to enhance academic research by combining Retrieval-Augmented Generation (RAG) with web scraping techniques.
-The system aims to provide accurate, citation-backed responses while addressing common limitations of traditional language models such as outdated information and hallucinations.
+We present a specialized conversational agent designed to enhance academic research by combining Retrieval-Augmented Generation (RAG) with dynamic online data fetching.
+The system aims to provide accurate, citation-backed responses while addressing common limitations of traditional language models such as outdated information and uninformed answers.

 ### Research Goals